Fadelcodez/Pokemon_Cards_Database/README.md

 0.5 - Added a Save And Load system

 1.0 - Adding a Clear File System, and renovating the code a bit.
+[CANCELLED]

+1.0 - Renovating the Code a bit.
 [IN PROGRESS]